Your Apprenticeship Journey

 We hope you enjoy your time studying with BNU.
 Our aim is to give you the best possible experience in academic learning, social activities, as well as benefiting from our range of support services, which are available to everyone studying with the University.

 Please read your Joining Instructions carefully and complete all the required documents prior to starting your Apprenticeship Programme.
 This will include important information on the time, date and location of your Induction.
-If you have any questions, please contact our Student Centre.
+If you have any questions, please contact our Student Hub.

 At the start of your Apprenticeship, you will be invited to attend an induction, where you will have the opportunity to: